caloriscz/logmyday/.github/instructions/instructions.md.instructions.md

 }
 ```

+## Architecture Guidance for Copilot

+* Use **Clean Architecture principles**:

+  * Separate concerns into clear layers (Domain, Application, Infrastructure, UI).
+  * Avoid code-behind logic; prefer services and dependency injection.
+  * Keep domain models free of dependencies on infrastructure or UI.

+* Ensure all code aligns with **Context7 MCP** (Modular Clean Project) structure:

+  * Follow modular, scalable folder conventions and patterns.
+  * Use feature folders and domain-driven structure as applicable.

+* Integrate **SequentialThinking MCP** for progressive planning:

+  * Prefer planning-first mindset before coding.
+  * Write journal notes and intent definitions before actual implementation.

+### Usage Notes for Copilot

+* Use this document as reference before generating code.
+* Do not implement "Planned" or "Deferred" features until promoted.
+* Use Developer Journal to explain changes.
+* Log errors or tech limitations here to reduce retries.

 ## Rules and conventions

 - Never use Console.WriteLine, Debug.WriteLine, or similar methods for logging.
 Use the built-in logging framework provided by ASP.NET Core.